CKilavuz/Rimot/README.md

 ## Installation Instructions:
 - Before attempting installation, verify that your domain name is resolving to your server's IP address.
-  - For example, I can use the command `ping remotely.lucency.co` and see the IP address to which it resolves.
+  - For example, I can use the command `ping rimot.lucency.co` and see the IP address to which it resolves.
-- Find and download the `Remotely_Server_Installer[.exe]` CLI tool for the latest release on the [Releases page](https://github.com/immense/Remotely/releases).
+- Find and download the `Remotely_Server_Installer[.exe]` CLI tool for the latest release on the [Releases page](https://github.com/rimot-support/Rimot/releases).
-  - You will run it on the server where you'll be hosting Remotely.
+  - You will run it on the server where you'll be hosting Rimot.
   - You need to run it with elevation (e.g. sudo or "Run as admin").
   - Use `--help` argument to see all the command line arguments.
     - If values are provided for all arguments, it will run non-interactive.